 Drill Type and Frequency:

-- Fire Drill: minimum of 3x/ year (once per term)
+- Fire Drill: minimum of 6 times per year (three times per term)

-- Earthquake Drill: minimum of once or twice per term
+- Earthquake Drill: minimum of three times per year

 - See document ShakeOut BC